Tax-free cash recycling

 Any personal contributions (including third party contributions but excluding employer contributions) which are paid on or after age 75 are excluded from this test.
 This is because personal contributions do not attract tax relief and therefore the member will not benefit from double tax-relief if recycling occurs.

-With regards to measuring whether there has been a significant increase in contributions, where the member hadn’t paid contributions in a while, RPI can be used to up-rate the last contribution to produce a current value for comparison purposes.
+With regards to measuring whether there has been a significant increase in contributions, where the member hadn’t paid contributions in a while, the Retail Price Index (RPI) can be used to up-rate the last contribution to produce a current value for comparison purposes.
 Contributions paid that are within the five year testing period should not be uprated.

 There is no definitive list of situations that will be caught by the recycling rules, but the following are some examples of situations that will be caught:

-- Paying the tax-free cash as a contribution (where the four rules are all met)
+- Paying the tax-free cash as a contribution (where the recycling conditions are all met)

 - Borrowing to facilitate recycling (where it is intended to repay the loan with the tax-free cash)